-The BitLocker Dump Filter is the full volume encryption filter that sits in the system dump stack.
+The BitLocker Dump Filter is the full volume encryption (FVE) filter that sits in the system dump stack.
 Whenever the dump stack is called (in the event of a crash or for hibernation), this filter ensures that all data is encrypted before it gets written to the disk as a dump file or hibernation file.
+Figure 1 gives a visual representation of how this particular module fits into the overall BitLocker architecture and its connections to other related modules.

-Figure 1 - Logical Operation of Module (this cryptographic module is in orange, other BitLocker-related cryptographic modules are in blue)
+Figure 1 - Logical Operation of Module (This module is orange; other related modules are blue.)